AlexanderLutsenko/nobuco/README.md

 <img src="https://raw.githubusercontent.com/AlexanderLutsenko/nobuco/master/docs/inplace2.svg" width="100%">

-You see, tensorflow graphs (and many other formats like ONNX) do not support in-place ops.
+You see, Tensorflow graphs (and many other formats like ONNX) do not support in-place ops.
 So when we take slice (`x[:, 1:2, 16:25, 8::2]`) in TF/ONNX, the result is not a view of the original tensor but a copy.
 This copy is then passed to `relu` (which is not in-place either), and its result is not used anywhere.
 As you can see above, the output tensors of `__getitem__` and `relu_` are <span style="color:gray">grayed out</span>, and these operations are excluded from the graph.